-'Full Frontal's Allana Harkin Wants You To Choose Political Action, Not Fear
+'Full Frontal's Allana Harkin Won't Let Fear Win

 There's plenty to get pissed off about right now, especially when it comes to politics.
 With news breaking every day that may make it seem like the end of times is nigh, it's easy to feel resigned or discouraged.
 Don't be; it's time to take action.
 At least, that's what I learned from speaking to Full Frontal's Allana Harkin, who believes women should be politically active now more than ever.
 According to Harkin, there's no reason to stay quiet.